 MCC continues to monitor developments on the spread of the Coronavirus.
 In response to the COVID-19 health situation, public events previously scheduled to be held at MCC have been cancelled until further notice.
 The public currently has extremely limited access to the MCC campus and many classes are being conducted online (with the majority of our staff working remotely.)
 Additional updates from CCSNH are available at ccsnh.edu/covid-19.
 Students can find technical support information on the Current Students Resources page.

-If you are on campus for a lab class, you will see many protocols in place to maximize safety, including health screening of everyone who enters campus, social distancing, mask wearing, hand sanitizing, and frequent cleaning of the facilities.
+If you are on campus for a lab class this summer, you will see many protocols in place to maximize safety, including health screenings, social distancing, mask wearing, hand sanitizing, and frequent cleaning of the facilities.